 Planning a revision session?
 Use our study places near me map to find libraries, community study rooms, and late-night spots.

 TL;DR Combined Science Paper 5 is a 1 h 30 min practical exam worth 30 marks (15% of your final grade).
 It tests practical skills from both subjects in your combination.
-The paper is split into two sections -- one per component -- and assesses measurement, data presentation, and analysis.
-No planning questions appear in Paper 5, unlike Pure Science Paper 3.
+The paper consists of one or two compulsory questions on each component, and one or both questions may include a modification or extension element worth part of the practical marks.

 Paper 5 overview

 Every Combined Science syllabus at O-Level includes a practical component called Paper 5.
-Whether you sit 5086 (Physics/Biology), 5087 (Chemistry/Biology), or 5088 (Physics/Chemistry), Paper 5 follows the same structure.
+Whether you sit 5086 (Physics/Chemistry), 5087 (Physics/Biology), or 5088 (Chemistry/Biology), Paper 5 follows the same overall structure.

 Detail